What is South Korea Famous for?

 #5 Fashion trends

 Seoul is indisputably the fashion capital of Asia.
-From modernizing the hanbok (traditional Korean outfit) and bringing back the 90s (fanny packs & circle glasses, anyone?), Korea’s become the center for Asian fashion trends.
+From modernizing the hanbok (traditional Korean outfit) and bringing back the 90s (fanny packs & circle glasses, anyone?), Korea has become the center for Asian fashion trends.

 Take a walk in the neighborhoods of Hongdae and Gangnam any evening of the week, and you’ll get a sense of how much Korean fashion now influences not only the rest of Asia, but Los Angeles, New York, Paris, and beyond.